Ion Coulomb crystals: an exotic form of condensed matter: Ion Coulomb crystals: from one to three dimensions

-For single-plane crystals in an rf trap where the magnetic field is nominally zero, the in-plane modes exhibit acoustic-like dispersion, similar to the in-plane modes (the $\hat{x}$ and $\hat{y}$ polarizations of Fig.~\ref{fig:infinite_2D_dispersion}) of an infinite crystal.
+For single-plane crystals in an rf trap the magnetic field is nominally zero and the in-plane modes exhibit acoustic-like dispersion, similar to the in-plane modes of an infinite crystal (the $\hat{x}$ and $\hat{y}$ polarizations of Fig.~\ref{fig:infinite_2D_dispersion}).
 The green branch in Fig.~\ref{fig:in_plane_modes} shows the results of a calculation of the in-plane mode spectrum for a single-plane crystal consisting of 120 ions in zero magnetic field~\cite{Shankar:2020}.
-The calculation is made for an rf trap in the pseudopotential approximation with an axial frequency $\omega_z/(2\pi) = 1.59$ MHz and trap anisotropy parameter $\beta = 0.028$.
+The calculation is performed for an rf trap in the pseudopotential approximation with an axial frequency $\omega_z/(2\pi) = 1.59$ MHz and confinement frequencies $\omega_x/(2\pi) = 0.276$ MHz and $\omega_y/(2\pi) = 0.259$ MHz in the orthogonal directions.
 For $N=120$ ions, there exist 240 in-plane modes, which are ordered in the figure according to increasing frequency.
 The lowest frequency modes are associated with the weak asymmetry that provides azimuthal confinement, without which there would be a zero-frequency mode corresponding to rigid body rotation about the $\hat{z}$-axis.
 The higher frequency modes correspond to effective shorter wavelength oscillations where ion motion becomes anti-correlated over a distance of a few inter-ion spacings.

 Adding a strong magnetic field normal to the single-plane crystal (parallel to the $z$-axis) gives rise to velocity dependent forces.
 This is the case of the Penning trap.
-Here the mode analysis becomes more involved for the in-plane modes, requiring the solution of a generalized eigenvalue problem~\cite{Dubin:2020,Shankar:2020,Wang:2013}.
-Figure~\ref{fig:in_plane_modes} illustrates that an important consequence of the strong magnetic field is to split the single band of $2N$ in-plane modes for $B=0$ (green central branch) into a band of $N$ high frequency cyclotron modes and a band of $N$ low frequency ${\mathbf E} \times {\mathbf B}$ modes with frequency on the order of the single ion magnetron frequency $\omega_m$ defined in Sec.~\ref{sec:Penning trap}.
+Here, the mode analysis becomes more involved for the in-plane modes, requiring the solution of a generalized eigenvalue problem~\cite{Wang:2013,Dubin:2020,Shankar:2020}.
+Figure~\ref{fig:in_plane_modes} illustrates that an important consequence of the strong magnetic field is to split the single band of $2N$ in-plane modes for $B=0$ (green central branch) into a band of $N$ high frequency cyclotron modes and a band of $N$ low frequency ${\mathbf E} \times {\mathbf B}$ modes with frequency on the order of the single ion magnetron frequency $\omega_m$ (see Sec.~\ref{sec:Penning trap}).